 On the I-110 ExpressLanes, carpools with two or more people, vanpools and motorcycles travel toll-free.
 On the I-10 ExpressLanes, carpools with three or more people, vanpools and motorcycles travel toll-free.
 Solo drivers can choose to use the I-10 and I-110 ExpressLanes for a toll.
 All vehicles, regardless of the number of occupants, must have a FasTrak transponder mounted to the windshield per state law in order to drive in the ExpressLanes.

-Vehicles using the I-10 and I-110 ExpressLanes without a switchable transponder will be charged a nonrefundable toll regardless of the number of occupants in the vehicle.
+Vehicles using the I-10 and I-110 ExpressLanes with a standard transponder (not switchable) will be charged a nonrefundable toll regardless of the number of occupants in the vehicle.
 Similarly, all vehicles - no matter the number of occupants or option selected on the switchable transponder - will be charged a toll on The Toll Roads, which do not offer reduced tolls for double or high occupancy vehicles.

 Click here to visit the Metro ExpressLanes website to learn more.